zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > we always want a correct authentication handshake to complete
 > before we allow any requests to be handled,
 > even if the stream itself is such
-> that no authentication should be requires.
+> that no authentication should be required.
 > This helps prevent cross-protocol attacks in cases
 > where things are misconfigured.

+> TODO-RPC: Make sure "close on any error" is implemented,
+> and test it.
+> It is essential for security.

 ### Specifying requests and replies.